QuantLet/DEDA_Class_SS2018/DEDA_Class_SS2018_Route Optimisation & Site Selection/Route Optimisation/README.md

 ![](svgs/d88243e88a0ff3f40d846c69e619e4f7.svg)

-where d<sub>𝒊𝑗</sub> represent the actual distance from  location 𝒊 to location 𝑗. 𝑥<sub>𝒊𝑗</sub> is a dummy variable.
+where d<sub>𝒊𝑗</sub> represents the actual distance from  location 𝒊 to location 𝑗. 𝑥<sub>𝒊𝑗</sub> is a dummy variable.
 If 𝑥<sub>𝒊𝑗</sub> = 1, the path goes from  location 𝒊 to location 𝑗; otherwise, the path does not go from location 𝒊 to location 𝑗. 𝑢<sub>𝒊</sub> and 𝑢<sub>j</sub>  are the sequence number of location 𝒊 and location 𝑗 in the tour, respectively.

 The equation (1) is the sum of the distance for the delivery route that travels from location 1 (warehouse) to all the stores.
-The equation (2) and equation (3) limit that the travel from location 𝒊 to location 𝑗 can only have "one ending location" and "one starting location."
+The equation (2) and equation (3) limit the travel such that travel from location 𝒊 to location 𝑗 can only have "one ending location" and "one starting location."
 The equation (3) proves that every feasible solution contains only one closed sequence of locations,  it suffices to show that every subtour in a feasible solution passes through location 1.
 The equation (5) is the Miller-Tucker-Zemlin (MTZ) constraint, which eliminates the subtours.

 ### 5. Route Optimisation ###
 #### 5.1 Ant Colony Optimisation (ACO) ####